zack-bitcoin/amoveo-docs/design/trees.md

 `unmatched` is for those orders which are not yet matched. they are in an order book.

-# governance

-This tree stores by atom name.
-It contains many variables that define the consensus protocol.
-The oracles can be used to update these variables, to optimize Amoveo for changing conditions.

 # contracts

 This tree stores smart contracts. each smart contract has a source currency used as collateral, and 2 or more subcurrencies.